asayers/mio-chan/README.md

-# Mio More
+# Mio Chan

-Extra components for use with Mio.

-## Maintenance status
+Thread safe communication channel implementing Evented.

-This repository is not actively maintained.
-It is mostly a dumping ground of code that was deprecated in the Mio crate.
+This crate is based on code that was deprecated in the Mio crate.

 ## TODO